 But if you have a document that contains that highlighting, then you might be trying to remove it.
 Luckily this is done in a fashion similar to how the highlighting was initially added to the document.
 You can follow the steps in the guide below to remove highlighting from a text selection in Word 2013.

-How to Undo Text Shading in Microsoft Word 2013
+How to Remove Text Highlight in Word 2013

 Step 1: Open your document in Word 2013.

 Step 2: Select the text containing the highlighting that you want to remove.

 Step 3: Click the Home tab at the top of the window.

 Step 4: Click the arrow to the right of the Text Highlighting Color button, then select the No Color option.

 Note that if you have multiple instances of highlighting in your document and you don’t want to keep any of it, then a slightly faster way to do this would be to click somewhere inside the document, press Ctrl + A to select everything, then proceed with choosing the No Color option from the Text Highlighting Color menu.